Africa–South Korea relations: Development project

 Through this, KOICA states that it is striving for the prosperity of both countries' relations while passing on South Korean technology and advanced systems.

 In 2020, a new African strategy was established by revising the first African strategy, which was launched in 2012.
 A new development project was made by reflecting the current situation in African.

 KOICA designed their new project that re-systemize the national governance system with IT technologies, and this is being implemented with priority from key African countries.
 Egypt, Morocco, Algeria, and Tunisia in Northern Africa have been selected and KOICA is aiming their project's result to made these nations become a high-middle-income country.
 In the case of Nigeria, Senegal, Ghana, and Cameroon in the Midwest, investments are continuing with the goal of national growth, economic prosperity, and job opportunities.
 Lastly, Mozambique, Ethiopia, Rwanda, Tanzania, Uganda, and Kenya in the southeast region are providing intensive support to reduce unemployment rate and develop human resources.

 KOICA is aiming for the sustainable cooperation with African Union's development policy.
 Based on an analysis of each nation's differences, KOICA wants to provide customized cooperation and support for each African region.
 Lastly, KOICA wants to strengthen partnerships with the international community so that African-led development can proceed actively.
 Through these continuous efforts by KOICA, the South Korean government wants to develop mutually beneficial relations between each African country and South Korea.
 Like South Korea, which became a donor country after being aid recipient after the Korean War, African countries similarly desire to become a donor country and become a responsible member of the international community.

+Due to its own transition from a primarily agricultural country to a highly urbanised technologically advanced one, South Korea's own soft diplomacy has taken the form of funding and assistance for certain African countries under its K-Ricebelt Project.